cbanicki/juliasilge.github.io/resume/index.md

 ## Skills and Tools

-* R, SQL, some Python and C
+* R, SQL, a bit of Python and C
 * Github, Markdown, shell scripting, Linux
 * writing and speaking for technical and general audiences